 Each student in the program will be assigned an advisor who will help students reach a comprehensive understanding of the program through periodic consultation and guidance on the capstone project.

-The program is designed so that several core courses will count towards the minor in Catholic Studies.
-The following courses are required, and may also be used to fulfill courses required by the University core, a specific college core, or specific major.
+The following courses are required for the minor and may also be used to fulfill courses required by the University core or specific major requirements where applicable.

 Minor in Catholic Studies: 21

 |HIST 112 World Civilization 1500 - Present||3 credits|